LumaPictures/pflow/README.md

 ## Graphs

-To define and execute a graph, subclass `pflow.core.Graph`, override `initialize()` to construct the graph, then run it using a `GraphRuntime` implementation:
+To define and execute a graph, subclass `pflow.core.Graph`, override `initialize()` to construct the graph, then run it using a `GraphExecutor` implementation:

-    from pflow.runtimes.single_process import SingleProcessGraphRuntime
+    from pflow.executors.single_process import SingleProcessGraphExecutor
     from pflow.components import *
     from pflow.core import Graph